PermaLeaks/PermaLeaks-dev/README.md

 **torweave - Permaleaks Platform**

-- torweave traction:
+1- torweave traction:
   * initial package realease: 0.1.0 ✔️
   * Large Arweave API support: ⏳

-- Permaleaks Platform traction:
+2- Permaleaks Platform traction:
   * <a href="https://github.com/PermaLeaks/Registration-Protocol">Registration Protocol:</a> ✔️
   * Publishing Protocol: ⏳
   * Profit Sharing Community: ⏳
   * Platform UI - alpha: ⏳
   * Proof Of Reability: planning

 <h1>community contributions: </h1>
-Permaleaks welcome any kind of contribution (technical / non-technical) if it meets the minimum requirements and add enhacements for the protocol. contributions will be monetized after the launch of protocols's *Profit Sharing community (PSC)*
+Permaleaks welcome any kind of contribution (technical / non-technical) if it meets the minimum requirements and add enhacements for the protocol. contributions will be monetized after the launch of protocols's *Profit Sharing community (PSC)*.